sakuli/sakuli.github.io/content/docs/01_getting_started.md

 {{< /highlight >}}
 inside your project folder.

-Many modern IDEs support npm scripts, so it's possible to trigger testexecution directly from within your IDE!
+Many modern IDEs support npm scripts, so it is possible to trigger testexecution directly from within your IDE!

 ### Global installation